alzafacon/alzafacon.github.io/blog/2022-11-01-Melting_Ice/index.md

 In the previous discussion the medium of floatation was the same as the object of displacement.
 In other words: ice (frozen h20) is floating in water (liquid h20).
-Liquid water has the same properties as liquid water; including density.
+Obviously, once the ice melts it's all water with the same properties, including density.

 So what happens to the fluid level when ice (frozen h20) floating in saltwater melts?